badshahaditya57-sketch/ReflectX/README.md

-# Solace — Empathetic Reflection Companion & Journaling Partner
+# ReflectX — Empathetic Reflection Companion & Journaling Partner

 An insightful, empathetic reflection companion and mindful journaling partner built to help individuals deepen self-awareness, explore emotions, process complex thoughts, and gain internal clarity.
 Rather than offering unsolicited advice, preachiness, or diagnostic therapy, the companion acts as a grounded mirror and Socratic guide.